NFL Draft 2020: Start time, TV channel, live stream, draft order

-The NFL Draft 2020 will be one of the few major events that sports fans can look forward to this spring as a result of the coronavirus pandemic.
-Check out all of the changes to this year’s draft coverage below, including the date, start time, location, TV channel, how to watch and live stream, draft order and more.
+The 2020 NFL Draft is one of the rare sporting events happening amid the coronavirus pandemic.
+Read some of the changes to this year’s draft coverage below, including the date, start time, location, TV channel, how to watch and live stream, draft order and more.

 When is the NFL Draft?